cdv123/cdv123.github.io/README.txt

 Programming Gold Term 1 Website for term1 summative and formative

+For the eslint file, I added plugins and globals so that eslint recognises d3, IntersectionObserver and alert.

 References are contained below and also in the webpage, can be accessed by clicking references in navbar.